A NEW CONJUGATE GRADIENT METHOD BASED ON LOGISTIC MAPPING FOR UNCONSTRAINED OPTIMIZATION AND ITS APPLICATION IN REGRESSION ANALYSIS

 Regression analysis is a crucial statistical method frequently utilized in areas such as accounting, economics, management, physics, finance, and beyond (Christensen, 1996; Vandeginste, 1989).
 It is employed to examine the relationship between independent and dependent variables within different datasets.
 The purpose of regression analysis can be outlined as follows:

-where is the predictor, is the response variable, and is the error.
-The linear regression function is derived such that
+is the error.
+The linear regression function is

 Table 3: Population estimates of KRI.